Electronic Work Diary

 Note: Drivers and transport operators do not need to apply to use an EWD that’s already been approved by the NHVR.
 Only technology providers developing an EWD must complete the application process.

-Technology providers and transport operators interested in developing an EWD can register their proposal and intention to apply for approval.
+Technology providers and transport operators interested in developing an EWD are encouraged to engage with the NHVR before lodging an application by emailing fatigue.management@nhvr.gov.au

 Apply for approval

-Please complete the EWD Application form and return it to the NHVR.
+Please complete the Electronic Work Diary (EWD) Application Form (PDF, 331KB) and return it to the NHVR.
 Ensure that the application is completed in full and all required supporting documentation listed on the application is provided.

 You will require a number of additional resources prior to submitting your application.
 To obtain your copy of this information please request an Application Toolkit by emailing fatigue.management@nhvr.gov.au